 The Resonators, Mode Filters, VCF are fed to the Master Gain mixer, and then to the Mix out jack in the bottom right Outputs section.
 The direct and filter signals can be individually routed as well.

-Polymoog Lower/Upper/Octave Bal Controls- The original Polymoog included "lower" and "upper" duplicates of a number of its controls, allowing independent adjustment of various parameters at a fixed keyboard split point.
-Because only certain parameters had the dual controls, this resulted in a pretty half-baked attempt at keyboard split capabilities, and along with the already unusual control layout, tended to make the Polymoog even more confusing.
-On top of this, the Polymoog had three volume sliders that split the keyboard into three volume zones (with different fixed split points than the upper/lower controls!) for extra bonus confusion.
-We've eliminated all of this extra-control-splitty madness from Polymode.
-Trust us, you'll be much happier this way - I can't say how many times these multiple controls have derailed me while making sounds on my vintage Polymoog.
+Lower/Upper/Octave Bal Controls- The original included "lower" and "upper" duplicates of a number of its controls, allowing independent adjustment of various parameters at a fixed keyboard split point.
+Because only certain parameters had the dual controls, this resulted in a relatively half-baked attempt at keyboard split capabilities, and along with the already unusual control layout, tended to make it even more confusing.
+On top of this, the original had three volume sliders that split the keyboard into three volume zones (with different fixed split points than the upper/lower controls!) for extra bonus confusion.
+We've eliminated all of this extra-control-sort-of-splitty madness from Polymode.
+Trust us, you'll be much happier this way.

 Polymode Inputs, Outputs, and Controls